Connect with others who understand.

 • Eating smaller meals more frequently

-• Avoiding foods and drinks that can irritate your digestive tract, such as spicy foods, high-fat foods, dairy products, alcohol, and beverages that contain caffeine
+• Avoiding foods and drinks that can irritate your digestive tract, such as spicy or high-fat foods, dairy products, alcohol, and beverages with caffeine

 • Taking probiotics